louisbui63/autocatgirl/README.md

 (autocatgirl &) &> /dev/null
 ```

-> Execute autocatgirl at least 2 times so that it can set up its folder and preloaded images.
+> Execute autocatgirl at least twice so that it can set up its folder and preloaded images.

 ### Step 3 : Usage
 When opening a terminal a catgirl image will be loaded.
 You can use autocatgirl to perform the following actions :